AdobeDocs/experience-platform.en/help/profile/computed-attributes/faq.md

 ---
 title: Computed Attributes Frequently Asked Questions
-description: In Adobe Experience Platform, computed attributes are functions used to aggregate event-level data into profile-level attributes.
-These functions are automatically computed so that they can be used across segmentation, activation, and personalization.
-This guide answers frequently asked questions about using computed attributes.
+description: Find out answers to frequently asked questions about using computed attributes.
 badge: "Beta"
 ---

 # Frequently asked questions

+>[!IMPORTANT]
+>
+>Computed attributes is currently in **beta** and is **not** available to all users.

+In Adobe Experience Platform, computed attributes are functions used to aggregate event-level data into profile-level attributes.
+These functions are automatically computed so that they can be used across segmentation, activation, and personalization.
 The following is a list of frequently asked questions regarding computed attributes.

 ## Which datasets contribute towards computed attribute calculations?

-Computed attributes considers Profile-enabled Experience Event datasets for calculating computed attributes.
+Computed attributes considers Real-Time Customer Profile-enabled Experience Event datasets for calculating computed attributes.

 ## What Experience Data Model (XDM) fields can be used for creating computed attributes?